Wolox/tech-guides/frontend/docs/seo-guide.md

 #### HTTPS

-Google has taken a strict stance to ensure that they protect the privacy of their consumers, in order to that [the search engine announced HTTPS as a ranking signal](https://security.googleblog.com/2014/08/https-as-ranking-signal_6.html).
+Google has taken a strict stance to ensure that they protect the privacy of their consumers, to achieve this [the search engine announced HTTPS as a ranking signal](https://security.googleblog.com/2014/08/https-as-ranking-signal_6.html).

-In order to thar Google recommends to Developers and webmasters:
+Other recommendations that Google gives to developers and webmasters are:

 - Use 2048-bit key certificates.
 - Use relative URLs for resources that reside on the same secure domain.